Paulpey13/chemical_molecule_generation/README.md

 ## License

-This project is licensed under the [LICENSE NAME].
-Please see the `LICENSE` file for more details.
+This project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License